Broadcast Channels with Privacy Leakage Constraints: Summary and Concluding Remarks

-The results for the BC with leakage captures various past works.
-Large leakage thresholds reduce our inner and outer bounds to Marton's inner bound \cite{Liang_Kramer_RBC2007} and the UVW-outer bound \cite{UVW_Outer2010}, respectively.
+Our results include various past works as special cases.
+Large leakage thresholds reduce our inner and outer bounds to Marton's inner bound with a common message \cite{GP_SemideterministicBC1980} and the UVW-outer bound \cite{UVW_Outer2010}, respectively.
 The leakage-capacity region of the SD-BC without a common message recovers the capacity regions where both \cite{Semi-det_BC_secrect_two2009}, either \cite{Goldfeld_Weak_Secrecy_ISIT2015,Semi-det_BC_secrect_one2009}, or neither \cite{GP_SemideterministicBC1980} private message is secret.
 The result for the BC with a degraded message set and a privacy leakage constraint captures the capacity regions for the BC with confidential messages \cite{Csiszar_Korner_BCconfidential1978} and the BC with a degraded message set (without secrecy) \cite{Korner_BC_DegradedMessageSet1977}.
-Furthermore, our code construction for the inner bound is leakage-adaptive and recovers the best known codes for the aforementioned cases.
-A Blackwell BC example visualizes the transition of the leakage-capacity region from the capacity region without secrecy to the secrecy-capacity regions for different cases.
+Furthermore, we derived conditions on the allowed leakage values that differentiates whether a further increase of each leakage threshold induces a larger inner bound or not.
+The conditions effectively let one (numerically) calculate privacy leakage threshold values above which the inner bound saturates.
+This idea was visualized by means of a BW-BC example that showed the transition of the leakage-capacity region from secrecy-capacity regions for different scenarios to the capacity region without secrecy.